Corey Bailey

 community, the tests would be referred to as empirical.
 When doing the listening

-wasn’t sure.
-The difference that I thought I heard was with an elliptical stylus.
-With
+thought I heard was with an elliptical stylus.
+An elliptical stylus generally produces

-a conical stylus, I could hear no difference.
-I have tested every type of record that
+record that is worn.
+With a conical stylus, I could hear no difference.
+I have tested

-I can think of wet and dry and the one thing that stands out is the fact that any
+every type of record that I can think of wet and dry and the one thing that stands

-record, regardless of the type, will play quieter.
-Scratches and surface noise are
+out is the fact that any record, regardless of the type, will play quieter.
+Scratches

-familiar with and perform the test for yourself, using your ears.
-If you have record
+record with content that you are familiar with and perform the test for yourself,

-that has a lot of surface noise or is full of pops and scratches, try playing it wet.
+using your ears.
+If you have record that has a lot of surface noise or is full of pops

 Return to TOP of page